AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/additionalResources/studentPresentations.md

     1. *Introduce and interest people in the event loop in Javascript.What the heap and stack about?*
     1. *Bring to the class an example of an async function with await variables.
 What do they do?
 Why would we use them and how do we use them?*
 * **Class 12** -
-    1. All Students: *In 2 minutes, pitch your graduation app to the class.
-What’s the problem?
-How does this app solve it?*
+    1. *Demo Optional Chaining & Nullish Coalescing*
+    2. *Styling Console Log Statements*
 * **Class 13** -
+    1. *Object Shorthand*
+    2. **
 * **Class 14** -
 * **Class 15** -
 * **Class 16** -
+    1. All Students: *In 2 minutes, pitch your graduation app to the class.
+What’s the problem?
+How does this app solve it?*